Quick links

 Do I have to have to attend all the meetings?

 It is not compulsory to attend every meeting (we know you are busy people) but we do expect you to stay engaged with the work.
 Group members will likely be asked to contribute by undertaking a literature search, writing a section of the document and/or reviewing the document drafts.
-If you do not have time to attend at least some of the meetings and contribute to writing and reviewing the document then it may be best that you step down from the group.
+If you do not have time to attend at least some of the meetings and contribute to writing and reviewing the document then please don't apply at this time, there will be plenty of other opportunities in the future.

 What if I have a conflict of interest?